Learning to Identify Performance Problems

 Basic Reasons Why Employees Do Not Perform Well

-Lack of Skills: This is mainly an employer responsibility — need to supply training or learning opportunities.
+Lack of Skills: This is mainly an employer responsibility — the need to supply training or learning opportunities.
 Use when:

 - Needs practice